Enjoying fall without taking in the beauty of the fall leaves is like eating a warm brownie without ice cream. It just should not happen!

 Clifty Falls State Park: This park is a family favorite to get immersed with the colors of fall with the views, the waterfalls, and variety of rugged trails to hike.
 It is a great day trip (about 90min from Louisville) to pack a picnic and go.
 A short review of the park and the park’s website are helpful.

 Jefferson Memorial Forest: This forest gives you a chance to enjoy nature’s beauty without leaving home too far behind.
 Check our review out and their website for more information on their trails and other activities.

 Knobstone Trails: For the families with older kids or feeling more adventurous this fall, Knobstone Trails is a great place to do some backcountry hiking and camping.
 Indiana Outfitters has some great info on these trails.
 We have only hiked the one close to Deam Lake with our young family.
 We enjoyed the geocaching and the views.

-I may be bias since I grew up near Brown County, IN, but Brown County State Park is one of my favorite places in the fall.
-However it is a very popular place to be in the fall – meaning lots of people!
-The park has spectacular overlooks.
 Red River Gorge has it all – the scenic views, good mix of different levels of trails, the natural bridge, outdoor adventures – rock climbing, zip lining.
-You will not be disappointed enjoying the season of fall here for sure!
+We also have a great post about tips for visiting Red River Gorge that you would find helpful.
+Click here.
+As you can see from the view in the photo above, it’s such a sight.
+That photo was taken before the colors started to change.
+You will not be disappointed enjoying the season of fall here for sure when the colors are so vibrant!
 For a review of Nature Bridge State Park and Resort which is a part of the Red River Gorge area check out this link.

-Kentuckiana has so many fantastic outdoor places to enjoy the season of fall, it was difficult to choose a top 5.
+Kentuckiana has so many fantastic outdoor places to enjoy the fall foliage, it was difficult to choose a top 5.
 Find your family’s favorite places to visit to see the oranges, browns, and reds on trees!